Make it Rain!

 By LMG Calla Victoria

-In this blazing heat I simply have to talk about keeping plants hydrated, and nothing works better for giving thirsty plants a refreshing drink of water than an irrigation system.
-Because who wants to be standing out in this heat watering plants?
-More than likely you will have to turn the hose onto yourself to cool down WHILE watering your plants.
+In this blazing heat I simply have to talk about keeping plants hydrated, and nothing works better for giving thirsty plants a refreshing drink of water then an irrigation system.
+Who wants to be standing out in this heat watering plants?
+More then likely you will have to turn the hose onto yourself to cool down WHILE watering your plants.

 An example of a soaker system Multi-port timer for soaker system

 Aside from masking the ugly soaker hoses, Mulch is excellent for retaining moisture around plants and suppressing weeds.
 Some soils like Miracle Gro potting soil retain moisture, so definitely use it in your outdoor containers and around those heavy feeders that you may have in your garden like hydrangeas, and wave petunias.
 Also use it around plants that are near trees because the trees’ large roots suck up a lot of water and smaller plants might suffer.
 But if the plants near your trees are surrounded with moisture-retaining soil and mulch, they will fair out very well.

 I like lush plantings because it forms a privacy hedge, hides ugly structures in my neighbor’s yard, and suppresses weeds.
 But with dense plantings, you must pay attention to those plants that are not thriving and add some mulch and moisture-retaining soil around them.

 Also, by all means include a rainwater harvesting system in your irrigation plans.
 Did you know that for every inch of rainfall, we can expect to collect 600 gallons on 1000 square feet of collection area, that means that every square foot of roof will collect 0.6 gallons of rainwater for every inch of rain that falls.
 Because you will get a LOT of water from your roof you will need several rain barrels to harvest all of the water that your catchment system will generate.

 Check out my "Gardening Tip of the Week."